 Biometric technologies are becoming more widely used in the financial services industry to enhance public safety and physical security.
-For example, banks are increasingly using face recognition to authenticate a customer’s identity when s/he uses online banking applications.
-Banks also use “contained access control” facial recognition to manage entry and access for particular people to certain areas of a facility.
-Both of those applications involve having a known face image to match against only one other face in order to grant permission to a facility or a computer application.
-However, that technology alone is insufficient to track down unknown faces that may be involved in an incident: Security teams can leverage “in the wild” face recognition to enhance safety, prevent theft, and even provide information to other departments across the organization.
+For example, many banks use face recognition to authenticate a customer’s identity for mobile or online banking applications.
+Banks also use “contained access control” facial recognition to manage entry and access to secure areas of a facility.
+Both applications require a known face image to match against another face to grant access.

-Now, let’s consider how real-time face recognition alerts can help resolve a criminal investigation, and prevent another crime.
-For example, a video analytics operator can set up alerting for when an unidentified individual is detected in several ATM cameras over a pre-defined, but short, period of time.
-This suspicious behavior might be indicative of an ATM skimmer at work.
-After reviewing the footage, the operator can determine whether a card skimming incident was likely to have taken place and add the suspect’s face image to the bank’s digital watchlist, to be alerted if face matches are detected in the future.
+Now, let’s consider how real-time face recognition alerts can help resolve a criminal investigation and prevent repeat crimes.
+A video analytics operator can set up alerting for when an unidentified individual is detected at several ATM cameras over a pre-defined, but short period of time, which is suspicious behavior that might indicate thieving intent.
+After reviewing the footage, the operator can determine if a card skimming incident occurred and add the suspect’s face image to the bank’s digital watchlist, to be alerted if face matches are detected in the future.

 Similarly, system operators can set up a digital watchlist based on license plate recognition, if the ATM video camera is set up to capture images of vehicle license plates that pass by the ATM.

 To prevent theft and other criminal activities, it is crucial to identify potential problem individuals when they enter the premises.
 For example, a bank may have a problem with thieves that linger inside or outside automatic teller machines (ATMs); perpetrators may wait for a legitimate customer to withdraw cash, then rob the customer.
-Video analytics software makes it possible to analyze footage of a theft incident, including faces of the suspect.
-Banks can then upload a digital image (either a still photo or video image) of the face to a watchlist on the video analytics platform.
-The next time a person with a matching face appears within a camera view inside or outside of that ATM — or another ATM in that video surveillance network — a central security team can be automatically notified in real-time, so they can quickly assess the match and determine how to respond.
-That person of interest could be proactively approached or monitored, and possibly apprehended if he or she is a potential security threat.
+Video analytics software makes it possible to analyze footage of a theft incident, including the faces of the suspects.
+Banks can then upload a digital image — either a still photo or video image — of the face to a watchlist on the video analytics platform.
+The next time a person with a matching face appears within a camera view inside or outside of that ATM — or another ATM within the network across multiple branch locations — a central security team can be automatically notified in real-time, so they can quickly assess the match and determine how to respond.
+That person of interest could be proactively approached or monitored, and apprehended if they are deemed as a security threat.

-Branches and parking lots may have passcode-protected entrances; these are another security vulnerability because is possible for suspects to breach the premises in a car or on foot, by “tailgating” the car or person immediately ahead of them that entered via passcode.
-In this case, the bank could use either face recognition or license plate recognition to help identify the person of interest and set up a real-time alert for whenever that person or license plate number appears in a camera view.
+Another security vulnerability for banks is parking lots with passcode-protected entrances because it is possible for suspects to breach the premises in a car or by foot, by “tailgating” the car or person immediately ahead of them that entered via passcode.
+In this case, the bank could use face recognition or license plate recognition to identify the person of interest and set up a real-time alert for whenever that person or license plate number appears in a camera view.

 Signup to receive a monthly blog digest.